MatissPazars/Projects/README.md

 ## The original Idea: Simulate Evolution.
 The idea was that evolution fundementally requires just 4 things: variation between siblings (mutation), inheritance, conflict over shared / limited resources, time. the moment all 4 are true, evolution is not just *possible*, its MANDATORY.
 Thus, evolution is an emergent thing, not an thing of itself.
-The full simulation was made in Godot.
+The full project was made in Godot.
+The code was written in Godot's own GDScript.

 ### For the full code and logic of how the simulation works, please visit the S-3 folder above.
 > ## The Code was re-written by Google Antigravity for clarity, performance, as well as to significantly speed up development.
 Gemini did NOT come up with the idea or concept.
 I am fully able to maintain the code without AI.